KJBock/creativeresponses2pma/pages/about.md

 A special thanks to Cahal McLaughlin for his feedback throughout the way, our PMA volunteer Órlaith and my friend Morgan for proofreading.

 This research project is funded by the Horizon 2020 MSCA co-fund action CITI-GENS at Queen’s University Belfast.
-The exhibition costs have been covered by QUB’s Imapct Acceleration Account.
+The exhibition costs have been covered by QUB’s Impact Acceleration funding.